Salt Lake City Kidnapping Lawyer

 Unfortunately, many former felons find they are met with enormous challenges — even months or years after the court-ordered penalties have subsided.
 Employers often hesitate to hire individuals with felony records, and your history may even prevent you from being permitted to live in certain communities or facilities.
 A criminal conviction can take away your most basic freedoms, place you under heavy financial strain, and destroy your personal and professional relationships.
 If you are facing kidnapping charges, you need to act fast before it’s too late.

 If you have been charged with kidnapping in Salt Lake City or other areas of Utah, or if you believe that you are under investigation, it is not in your best interests to face prosecutors or police officers on your own.
 Get immediate legal assistance from a trusted, knowledgeable, and aggressive kidnapping attorney in Utah today.
-For a free and confidential legal consultation, call the law offices of Overson & Sheen at (801) 895-3143.
+For a free and confidential legal consultation, call the law offices of Overson Law, PLLC at (801) 895-3143.